MyNameJeremy/colabsidian-user-manager/README.md

 | 3   | move a file      |
 | 4   | delete file      |

-the perm range is 0 - 31
+The perm range is 0 - 31

-so a user that is allowed to do everything would have the perm-value `31` and a user that is only allowed to read, write & delte from files would have the perm-value `7`
+So a user that is allowed to do everything would have the perm-value `31` and a user that is only allowed to read, write & delte from files would have the perm-value `7`

 ## todo